 - Students then design their own spinner.
-The sections of the spinner do not need to of equal size.
+The sections of the spinner do not need to be of equal size.

 - Pairs of students work together to make and evaluate statements about each other spinners.
-Model possible statements, for example “My spinner is mostly good for the player” “I agree because I can see the good things of move forward 4 and roll again take up more than half of the spinner”.
+Model possible statements, for example “My spinner is mostly good for the player” “I agree because I can see the good things of move forward four and roll again take up more than half of the spinner”.

 In this final session students can use their game spinners to play the board game.
 Groups of students should evaluate each other’s spinners and decide which one to use for the game.